Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 Fig9.png

 6. Click the certificate and go to the details.
-You will find the thumbprint of the certificate as shown below.
+You will find the thumbprint of the certificate.

 Fig10.png